ntfwc/sudo-x/README.md

 			REJECT;
 		}

-Now you should re-login and give yourself write access so you can create a folder in the user's home for games, which are not globally installed.
+Now we should re-login and give ourselves write access so we can create a folder in the user's home for games, which are not globally installed.

 		cd /home
 		sudo -u game-jail chmod g+w game-jail